Ensuring water sustainability, regional prosperity, and livability

 Integrating water planning

-Better integrate the Council’s work in water supply, surface water and wastewater
+Better integrate our work in water supply, surface water, and wastewater

 Water Resources Policy Plan documents